stephanrotolante/nginx-quickwit-poc/readme.md

-Data should be following into your quickwit instance.
+Data should be flowing into your quickwit instance.
 All that is left is creating the data-source in the grafana.

 Please follow quickwit's official [instructions](https://quickwit.io/docs/get-started/tutorials/trace-analytics-with-grafana) for that step